-This is my husband’s all time favorite cookie so we always make sure to we make a batch or 3 during the holidays.
-Magic Cookie Bars are an easy recipe for kids to help with as there is no detailed mixing involved.
-You can add in your own favorite chip flavors, however, I haven’t tried it yet without nuts, so I’m not sure if you can make a good nut free version or not.
+This is my husband's all time favorite cookie – Magic Cookie Bars (did you hear the angels sing?).
+So we always make sure to we make a batch or 3 during the holidays.
+Magic Cookie Bars are an easy cookie recipe for kids to help with as there is no detailed mixing involved.
+You can add in your own favorite chip flavors, however, I haven't tried it yet without nuts, so I'm not sure if you can make a good nut free version or not.

 Magic Cookie Bars